peterson-rainey/Build-the-agent/Scripts/GPT_API/GPT_CONCISE_INSTRUCTIONS.md

 - **Primary Goal**: Get them to hop on a call
 - **Next Steps**: Ask if they have more questions, suggest a call
 - **NO EM-DASHES**: Never use em-dashes (—) - always use regular hyphens (-)
+- **Grammar is Optional**: Perfect grammar is not required - casual, conversational tone is fine

 ## Output Format
 ### Response (for the lead):